Plymouth Hospitals NHS Trust is committed to creating a fully inclusive and accessible service.

-There is a lower proportion of promotions in the BME workforce (4.6%) compared to the overall proportion of BME employees in the workforce (10.8%), although this has improved slightly from last year.
+There is a lower proportion of promotions in the BME workforce (5.1%) compared to the overall proportion of BME employees in the workforce (10.8%), although this has improved slightly from last year.

-There is an apparent high proportion of complainants in the 45-49 age group, however the numbers are very low
+There is an apparent high proportion of male complainants, however the numbers are very low

-There were a higher proportion of dismissals in the atheism religious group (20.5%) as compared to 10.7% of the workforce overall, however the numbers are very low
+There were a lower proportion of dismissals in BME staff(2.6%) as compared to 10.8% of the workforce overall, however the numbers are very low

 Work will be undertaken by the Equality and Diversity leads to investigate this data further and to audit processes to ensure they are used in a fair and transparent way.